Pasquale Villari

 Pasquale Villari (3 October 1827 – 11 December 1917) was an Italian historian and politician.
+Many of his works were translated into English by his wife, Linda White Mazini Villari, with whom he had Luigi Villari.

 Early life and publications

 Villari was born in Naples and took part in the risings of 1848 there against the Bourbons and subsequently fled to Florence.
 There he devoted himself to teaching and historical research in the public libraries with the object of collecting new materials on Girolamo Savonarola.
 He published the fruits of his research in the Archivio Storico Italiano in 1856, and in 1859 he published the first volume of his Storia di Girolamo Savonarola e de' suoi tempi, in consequence of which he was appointed professor of history at Pisa.
 A second volume appeared in 1861, and the work, which soon came to be recognized as an Italian classic, was translated into various foreign languages.

 It was followed by a work of even greater critical value, Niccolò Machiavelli e i suoi tempi (1877–82).
 In the meanwhile Villari had left Pisa and was transferred to the chair of philosophy of history at the Institute of Studii Superiori in Florence, and he was also appointed a member of the council of education (1862).
 He served as a juror at the international exhibition of that year in London, and contributed an important monograph on education in England and Scotland.